simonblee/generator-maryo/README.md

 # Generator Maryo
 [![Build Status](https://secure.travis-ci.org/simonblee/generator-marionette.png?branch=master)](https://travis-ci.org/simonblee/generator-marionette)

-## In dev, almost ready for use.

-A Marionette and Backbone generator for Yeoman.
-Comes with RequireJS and DustJS templates.

 ## The Name
-A combination of Marionette and Yeoman to give Maryo.
+A combination of Marionette and Yeoman (yo) to give Maryo, pronounced like Mario.

 ## Getting started
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
 - Install the generator **locally**: `npm install generator-maryo`
-- Run: `yo bm`
+- Run: `yo maryo` or `yo`

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)

 ## Usage
 In all generators, files will only be created if they don't already exist.
+The generator can be run interactively from the command line or by specifying a json file with a list of all your Marionette objects (config file to be completed).

-The generator will give you the following:
+The generator will give you the following libs:
 * Backbone
 * Marionette
 * Require